fistydan29/Luvtech1/README.md

 - **[Here](https://chrome.google.com/webstore/detail/new-tab-override/fjcmlondipcnnpmbcollgifldmajfonf?hl=en-GB "Chrome Extension")** for Google Chrome (Or any Chromium based browser such as Brave,)
 - As far as I know, this extension is not available on the Safari Browser

 ---
+Imrpoved dark mode
+Using dracula themes

+---

 ![](https://uppercenter.github.io/Psychic-Telegram/New-Tab-Override-Settings.png)

+---
+With Thanks To
+Daniel Williams
+uppercenter
+Jack Richards

 License
 ----